ptrandev/elucidate/README.md

 #### 1. Dictionary of Common Passwords

-Elucidate will use the "password.txt" file to guess the password.
-It contains only safe-for-work (and school) common passwords from a book called *Perfect Passwords: Selection, Protection, Authenication* by Mark Burnett (__ISBN 978-1597490412__).
+Elucidate will use the <em>"password.txt"</em> file to guess the password.
+It contains only safe-for-work (and school) common passwords from a book called *Perfect Passwords: Selection, Protection, Authenication* by Mark Burnett (<em>ISBN 978-1597490412</em>).

 #### 2. Dictionary of Common Passwords (Plus Plus)